epi2me-labs/wf-metagenomics/docs/10_FAQ.md

     |```ecoh```| [E. coli AMR DB from SRST2](https://github.com/katholt/srst2/tree/master/data)|

 + *What does the `test_data` folder contain?* - This folder contains several small datasets, real and simulated, for testing the workflow with different parameters and use cases.

++ *When and how are coverage and identity filters applied when using the minimap2 approach?* - With minimap2-based classification, coverage and identity filtering is applied by using the `min_ref_coverage` and `min_percent_identity` options respectively.
+All reads that mapped to a reference, but failed to pass these filters, are relabelled as unclassified.
+If the `include_read_assignments` option is used, tables in the output will show read classifications after this filtering step.
+However, the output BAM file always contains the raw minimap2 alignment results.
+To read more about both filters, see [minimap2 Options](#minimap2-options).